calithos4136/bashCrawler/README.md

 # bashCrawler
-an web crawler and image extractor written in bash, mainly for the website 'https://yande.re'
+a web crawler and image extractor written in bash, mainly for the website 'https://yande.re'

+Simply download the bash file crawler.sh and run it from anywhere in your terminal.

+When selecting the directory in the program prompts, navigate from the home directory, not the program directory.